 What’s interesting about all of this is that how we make meaning, we do that in predictable ways.
 They’re called schema, a fancy word for a pattern or a template for how we think.
 What’s even more interesting is that there’s recent research that suggests that this template for meaning-making, in particular, is shared; that it’s the same from person to person.

 This is where the Mad Libs piece comes in.
-Because if you remember Mad Libs, it’s a pad of paper filled with pre-written stories.
+Mad Libs is a pad of paper filled with pre-written stories.
 But the stories have holes in them, and you have to come up with words—nouns, verbs, adjectives—that fill in the blanks.
 But you have to do that without knowing what the story is ahead of time.

 When it comes to this shared template of meaning-making, we do know the story.
 And that story of how we make meaning is the Red Thread.